ryancyeung/ryancyeung.github.io/_teaching/w25_gl_psyc3390.md

 ---
 layout: page
 title: GL-PSYC3390
-description: Memory (W25)
+description: Memory (W25), York University - Glendon Campus
 img: assets/img/12.jpg
 importance: 1
 category: courses
 ---

-# GL-PSYC3390 (Memory), Winter 2025
-Glendon Campus, York University

 ## Expanded course description:
 Why do we forget some things, while others last a lifetime?
 How do we learn?
 What types of memory exist?
 How can we measure these forms of memory?
 What biological changes accompany learning and memory loss?
 Can memory impairments be rehabilitated?